cobbler/cobbler/docs/cobbler-conf.rst

 default_virt_type
 =================
-If koan is invoked without ``--virt-type`` and no virt-type is set on the profile/system, what virtualization type should be assumed?
+If Koan is invoked without ``--virt-type`` and no virt-type is set on the profile/system, what virtualization type should be assumed?

 Current valid values are: xenpv, xenfv, qemu, vmware